-On the other hand, it is important to keep in mind that a short-term disability claim may develop into a long-term disability claim.
-It is essential to document the case from the beginning to lay the groundwork for a later long-term disability claim if such a claim develops.
+A short-term disability claim may develop into a long-term disability claim.
+The case must be properly documented from the beginning for a later long-term disability claim to be successful.

-A Successful Appeal of a Short-Term Disability Claim May Lay the Groundwork for a Later Long-Term Disability Claim or Appeal
+The Successful Appeal of a Short-Term Disability Claim May Provide the Basis for a Long-Term Disability Claim or Appeal

 We have successfully handled short-term disability claim appeals, which later allowed long-term disability benefits.
 Short-term disability and long-term disability policies are often administered separately even by different companies.
 Often, you can pursue a short-term disability claim and a long-term disability claim simultaneously.
 Consult with one of our experienced ERISA litigators for more information.